Home / Recipes / Recipe Type / Tarts & Pies / Easy Italian Cheese and Tomato Pie

 • Butter: It coats the crust which helps to keep it from getting soggy.

-• Cheese: For this I used a firm mozzarella which still gives you a cheese pull but won’t make the tart soggy.
-I also used a creamy Italian, Fontina/Fontal, you can substitute with swiss, gruyere, gouda or even provolone.
+• Cheese: For this I used a firm mozzarella cheese which still gives you a cheese pull but won’t make the tart soggy.
+I also used a creamy Italian, Fontina/Fontal, you can substitute with swiss, gruyere, gouda, provolone or even a cheese mixture.

 • Tomatoes: Make sure the tomatoes are mature but firm, you can always remove the seeds and pulp.